brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 There's a lot more to say about automatically updating dependencies, but I'll keep things minimal for this post.

+### The Least-Bad Solution

 First - in my opinion, this is the least bad approach, not a perfect solution.
 The big risk - if something you're depending on **becomes** bad, you'll pick it up automatically.
 I think vulnerabilities that we do and do not know about in old software are a much bigger risk.
 Updating automatically you get all the security fixes straight away, at no time cost to your team, before the manual updaters have had a chance to realise there's a problem, prioritise the work to update, decide whether it needs fixing, and get around to dealing with it.

 I take it as validating that regulators are increasingly calling for timely and automatic updates everywhere from IoT devices to phones, servers and so on - so staying up to date seems to be generally accepted as the better position to be in.

+### Works In Practice

 I've used this approach for several months or so with multiple teams collaborating over multiple repositories and I can't recall any significant problems.
 The main inconvenience that occurs is those rare occasions when a dependency lets a breaking change through, which you find out about the next day.

 I see this as a feature, not a bug.
 These kinds of breaks aren't subtle.
 Any sort of automated build process or your orchestration tooling is going to notice when version conflicts can't be resolved, an API change prevents your tests from running or the maintainers change something that your permissions don't let you do.
 I maybe wouldn't pick the most mission-critical thing you can find to kick off learning how auto-updating works with a new client!

+### Imcreased Awareness

 It's very useful to know when a breaking change just landed on you.
 You can deal with it while it's fresh before the work has had any chance to pile up.
 You get to understand how reliable your dependencies **really** are - perhaps a dependency that keeps breaking you isn't so trustworthy after all?
 Most importantly - you don't find out you've got multiple breaking changes in the way when your scans alert you to a critical must-fix vulnerability in the two-year-old version of that dependency you haven't updated.